THE CINEMA OF ERNST LUBITSCH

 " 1) A specifically Eastern European capacity to represent the cosmopolitan sophistication of continental Europeans to Americans -- and with a double edge, as becomes clear in the 'American understood' gag; 2) A critical affection for flawed individuals who operate according to double standards; 3) A graceful way of handling music as an integral part of a film's construction." -- Jonathan Rosenbaum

-"The Lubitsch Touch" can be most concretely seen as deriving from a standard narrative device of the silent film: interrupting the dramatic interchange by focusing on objects or small details that make a witty comment on or surprising revelation about the main action." -- Greg S. Faller
+"The Lubitsch Touch" can be most concretely seen as deriving from a standard narrative device of the silent film: interrupting the dramatic interchange by focusing on objects or small details that make a witty comment on or a surprising revelation about the main action." -- Greg S. Faller

 "In its broadest sense, this meant going from the general to the particular, suddenly condensing into one swift, deft moment the crystallization of a scene or even the entire theme.....the idea of utilizing the power of the metaphor by suddenly compressing the quintessence of his subject in a sly comment - a visual comment, naturally - that said it all." -- Herman G. Weinberg